techsikandar/techsikandar.github.io/_posts/2019-07-25-streaming-with-kinesis.markdown

 <h1>{{ "Data Collection with Kinesis" }}</h1>

-There are three ways to write producers:
+There are three ways to write producer applications:

 <ul>
-<li>AWS SDK</li>
+<li>AWS SDK (PutRecord / PutRecords)</li>
-<li>Kinesis producers library</li>
+<li>Kinesis Producers Library (KPL)</li>
 <li>Kinesis Agent</li>
 </ul>

-Let's first create a data stream before going any further with writing producers:
+Let's first create a data stream before going any further:

 {% highlight ruby %}
 # aws kinesis create-stream --stream-name TestStream --shard-count 1
 {% endhighlight %}

 Create stream is an asynchronous operation.
 This command will initially return the stream status CREATING which will be changed to ACTIVE when the create stream operation is completed.
 Sharding is a way to partition the data.
-It uniquely identifies the data flowing Kinesis and it's base throughput unit for Kinesis data streams.
-A stream can have many shards but i am just using 1 here.
+It uniquely identifies the data flowing to Kinesis and it's base throughput unit for Kinesis data streams.
+A stream can have many shards, and there are some guidelines on how many shards we should have but for start let's just create one.

 {% highlight ruby %}
 # aws kinesis describe-stream --stream-name TestStream